FarronF/limerick-council-meetings/meetings/2022/09/19-Monthly Meeting of Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 19th September 2022.md

 installed at St. Michaels National School and the Barrington Street entrance to People’s Park to

-provide safety for pedestrians in this area.---
+provide safety for pedestrians in this area.
+---
 8

 **34.Notice of Motion submitted by Councillor E. O’Donovan**